akeeba/sociallogin/.github/ISSUE_TEMPLATE.md

 Make sure your issue can be reproduced on a new installation of Joomla! without any modified configuration settings or third party extensions.
 If the issue only occurs with a specific third party extension or configuration setting please specify exactly what triggers it.
 Always keep in mind that if it can't be reproduced it can't be fixed!

 Please do read the documentation first and make sure you've configured the social network login integration properly.
-We won't provide support for configuring SocialLogin.

 ### Expected result